CNBP/datagator/README.md

 # datagator

-A simple Flask app that will collect data for LORIS
+A simple Flask app that will collect data for LORIS.

-This is an internal facing app for the clinicians to enter additional data which are sent to CNBP loris to be centrally aggregated and validated.
+- This is an internal facing app for the clinicians to enter additional data which are sent to CNBP loris to be centrally aggregated and validated.

 This happens pre-anonymization so post submission, a schedule anonymization and synchronization task against the main local database before submitting the data to the LORIS instrument data collector.